 I couldn't find the owner for this tutorial.
 I saw it on tons of Pinterest-like websites and I think the original post came from Poland, but this was as far as I went on my search.
 So, if these pictures are yours, please let me know and I will credit you here!

-For a video explaining how to get started, please follow this link.
+See below my video explaining how to get started.
 I hope you can get past my Brazilian accent. :) I've isolated 4 images that I think are the key ones in this tutorial and I refer to them on the video using these numbers.

 Please note the little arrows in the picture on the left (I am sorry I can't get this picture any bigger, but the resolution of the original photo isn't great).
 Green arrows represent your tail going over the pretzel, white arrows going under.